TinXsat/project-structure/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Mission :rainbow:
-Measurements of atmospheric pressure and temperature with subsequent data analysis.
+## Measurements of atmospheric pressure and temperature with subsequent data analysis.

-Key goals:
+### Key goals :key:

-    Measure of pressure and temperature outside the cansat.
+ - Measure of pressure and temperature outside the cansat.
-    Radio transmission of measurements data in minimal rate one packet per second.
+ - Radio transmission of measurements data in minimal rate one packet per second.
-    Calculation of altitude based on atmospheric pressure.
+ - Calculation of altitude based on atmospheric pressure.

-Demonstration of cansat system for rescue operations during natural disasters.
+## Demonstration of cansat system for rescue operations during natural disasters.

-Key goals:
+### Key goals :key:

-    Design system that meet following requirements:
+ - Design system that meet following requirements:
-    low cost of produce
+ - low cost of produce
-    high accuracy
+ - high accuracy
-    Access to information about position(GPS), altitude (barometer), temperature, acceleration Take photos from the thermovision and visible range camera.
+ - Access to information about position(GPS), altitude (barometer), temperature, acceleration
+ - Take photos from the thermovision and visible range camera.
-    Mark on photos all obstacles (to protect rescuers) and places where people could possibly be.
+ - Mark on photos all obstacles (to protect rescuers) and places where people could possibly be.

-Optional goals:
+### Optional goals :small_blue_diamond:

-    Investigate fire resistant biofiber composite with which body of cansat will be build Pointing geographical coordinates of marked obstacles/humans.
+ - Investigate fire resistant biofiber composite with which body of cansat will be build
+ - Pointing geographical coordinates of marked obstacles/humans.

 # Satellite :satellite:
 How the cansat sattelite will look and work to help us do the mission?